Dank-o/UK-University-Research-Performance-PowerBI/README.md

 #### **_Choice of Dataset_**

 REF 2021 data provide a high-quality, audited evaluation of research outputs, environment, and societal impact across 157 HEIs and 34 disciplines.
-It avoids biases present in popular rankings and ensures fair evaluation of diverse disciplines, including social sciences and humanities.
+Through direct evaluation of outputs relevant to given subjects, the REF framework avoids biases present in popular rankings and ensures fair evaluation of all disciplines, including social sciences and humanities.

 #### **_Scoring System Design_**

-To create a balanced scoring system, I analysed existing schemes that also utilise REF 2021 data:
+To create a suitable scoring system, I analysed existing schemes that also utilise REF 2021 data:

-- **Funding Bodies:** In order to allocate around £2 billion per year to universities for research, the four governmental funders of HEIs in the UK use a strict system (weights: 4, 1, 0, 0, 0) that heavily rewards top-performing institutions but fails to differentiate between moderate and poor performance.
+- **Funding bodies:** In order to allocate around £2 billion per year to universities for research, the four governmental funders of HEIs in the UK use a strict system (weights: 4, 1, 0, 0, 0) that heavily rewards top-performing institutions but fails to differentiate between moderate and poor performance.
 - **Times Higher Education:** A lenient system (weights: 4, 3, 2, 1, 0) that produces a left-skewed distribution of GPAs —such that there is little separating high-performing institutions, while the low-performing end has large differences from one HEI to the next.
 They also multiply the GPAs by the number of staff to produce a “research power” score.
 However, the research power ranking is overwhelmingly determined by staff numbers, as indicated by an R-squared of 99.75% (compared to around 31% for the raw GPA).
 Moreover, there is already a strong (non-linear) relationship between GPA and size in non-specialist institutions.
 This suggests that GPA substantially reflects the influence of staff numbers in these categories, making it redundant to explicitly factor size into rankings.

 I designed a hybrid weighting system (4, 1.5, 1, 0.5, 0) that: